CircuitVerse/Interactive-Book/docs/seq-ssi/flip-flops.md

 {% include image.html url="/assets/images/sr_flipflop.jpg" description="" %}

-his circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
-The operation of SR flipflop is similar to SR Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
+This circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
+Unlike the SR latch which responds to enable levels, the SR flip-flop is edge-triggered — outputs change only on the positive clock transition.

 ## State table